aarjun15/CFD_Simulations/README.md

-# CFD_Simulations
+# CFD Projects
-A summary of the difference research based projects I have been involved in.
+A summary of the difference computational fluid dynamimcs (CFD) research based projects I have been involved in.